ferrywlto/ppp/csharp/ecommerce/README.md

    - Premium themes license are yearly based.
 Not much you can customize in admin page.
    - Anyway you can edit anything from source code and built your own version.
    - Should also support MongoAltas as it support other public cloud DB like Cosmos DB.
+   - No language pack by default, you have to translate by your own!

    Question:
    - How to deal with MongoDB size expand in container?